zeronito/julia/doc/src/tutorials/creating-packages.md

 #### `target` based test specific dependencies

 !!! compat
-    This older method of adding test-specific dependencies will be supported for all Julia 1.X releases.
+    This method of adding test-specific dependencies is supported for all Julia 1.x releases since v1.0.

 Using this method of adding test-specific dependencies, the packages are added under an `[extras]` section and to a test target.
 E.g. to add `Markdown` and `Test` as test dependencies, add the following to the projects `Project.toml` file: